 - Shark and ray conservation requires action at local, regional and international levels due to the international nature and complexity of the trade, their migratory patterns, and the mobility of the global fishing fleet.

-- Small island nations – big Ocean states have begun to stand up and take action to protect sharks and keep them in the world’s Oceans in their national waters.
-To date (January 2018), 16 countries’ waters have been designated as “shark sanctuaries” where shark fishing and trade is These sanctuaries cover an area of 19 million square kilometres.
+- Small island nations – big Ocean states have begun to stand up and take action to protect sharks and keep them in the world’s Oceans and in their national waters.
+To date (January 2018), 16 countries’ waters have been designated as “shark sanctuaries”, where shark fishing and trade is banned.
+These sanctuaries cover an area of 19 million square kilometres.

 - These countries have led the way on shark protections, and continue to be shark champions because they understand how vital sharks are to their economies.